huynhvp/vietphihuynh.github.io/_posts/2020-11-13-nlp-cheatsheet.md

     Contrastive learning is employed to learn the sentence embedding with a single encoder in unsupervised manner.
 They use dropout for the generation of positive samples.
 Specifically, an input sentence is fed to the LM *twice* with two different dropout masks that will generate a positive pair of sentence representations for the training.
 Two take-away messages: (i) dropout as data augmentation for text, (ii) contrastive learning helps to evenly distribute learned representations in the embedding space (*isotropy*).

 #### <b>2.3.
-Entity Linking </b>
+Entity Linking & Disambiguation</b>

 <b>2021</b>

 - [GENRE: Autoregressive Entity Retrieval](https://arxiv.org/pdf/2010.00904.pdf) (De Cao et al., ICLR 2021).

-    Very interesting entity linker that casts the entity linking problem as a text-to-text problem and employs a seq2seq model (i.e. BART) to address it.
+    Very interesting entity retriever that casts the entity linking problem as a text-to-text problem and employs a seq2seq model (i.e. BART) to address it.

     Example:
     ```console